Armstrong Air

 F4

-Indoor unit flashes F4, blower may run but cooling is disabled, thermostat may show system fault
+Indoor unit flashes F4, blower may run but cooling is disabled, and the thermostat may show a system fault.

 F5

-Indoor unit flashes F5, system may short-cycle or lock out, thermostat may show communication error
+Indoor unit flashes F5, the system may short-cycle or lock out, and the thermostat may show a communication error.

 Thermostat Communication Fault (Communicating Systems)